 Finally, it’s worth noting that while the PS4 was released in certain regions in November 2013, it didn’t come out in Japan until February 2014, three months later.
 This is a very important country for gaming hardware, especially from Japanese companies like Sony, so we wonder if this delay also caused the console sales to lag behind the PS5’s too.

 For these reasons and more the PS5 is currently the fastest-selling PlayStation Sony has ever produced.
 We’d be surprised to see it overtake the PS2 anytime soon, but who knows what could happen over the coming years.
-If you’re after your own PS5, be sure to follow our PS5 restock tracker Matt Swider for all the latest updates.

 - PS5 vs PS5 Digital Edition: which version is right for you?